hjc-03/green-bond-analysis/README.md

-# 🌱 The Green Bond Advantage
+# 🌱 Green Bond Performance and Market Reaction Analysis

 This project analyzes the financial and market behavior of green bonds compared to conventional bonds.
 It is divided into two parts: